 About the Juliet Shaw Legacy Project

 The Juliet Shaw Legacy Project is made possible by the combined efforts of Sandra Shaw Murphy and thereminist, Kip Rosser.
-Its goals are threefold:
+Its goals were threefold:

-1) First and foremost the goal is to donate the entire collection, including Juliet Shaw’s theremin, to an institution – one willing to house the collection and exhibit it.
+1) First and foremost the goal was to donate the entire collection, including Juliet Shaw’s theremin, to an institution – one willing to house the collection and exhibit it.

-2) Before the collection can be donated, it is necessary to properly organize, archive and digitize the entire collection of materials.
-This consists of hundreds of items of printed matter as well as dozens of hours of audio and rare video recordings.
+2) Before the collection could be donated, it was necessary to properly organize, archive and digitize the entire collection of materials.
+This consisted of hundreds of items of printed matter as well as dozens of hours of audio and rare video recordings.

 3) The preservation of Juliet Shaw’s custom theremin.